-Figure 151.
+Figure 150.
 The Advanced / UPnP page.

 By default, the UPnP function is enabled.
 You can also manually add port forwarding rules for network applications on the Firewall / Virtual Servers page.
+From the Type drop-down list, select the WAN connection type through which the function will operate.

-Port forwarding rules will be automatically created only in case the router's default WAN connection uses a public IP address.
+- IPv4: When this value is selected, port forwarding rules will operate only through the IPv4 connection. - Dual: When this value is selected, port forwarding rules will operate through IPv4 and IPv6 connections. - Port forwarding rules will be automatically created only in case the router's default WAN connection uses a public IP address.